-Here is a list of some of the more common and popular brush strokes which are used to apply the acrylic paints on any surface.
+Here is a list of brushstrokes to use with acrylic paints.
 These stroke styles will work on paper, canvas, glass, metal, wood, fabrics, and any other surface under consideration for the painted masterpiece.

-No pencil marks are visible with this technique.
-As indicated in the above drawing, draw any figure using a paint brush coated with paint.
-Start with a simple design, and brush draw the flower, its leaves, and the stem.
-For added emphasis layer paints until desired darkness or shading is obtained.
+No pencil marks are visible with this approach.
+Draw any figure handling a paint brush coated with pigment.
+Open with a simple design, and brush paint the flower outline, its petals, leaves, and stem.
+Keep layering tints until you achieve the desired thickness, color, or shading.

-It is worth the time and effort to practice different strokes with different sizes of brushes to create branches, leaves, and flowers.
-Practice favored strokes then apply it to your final canvas.
-Brush drawing is a dual concept of drawing details with paint to complete a finished product.
-Think of it as speed-painting.
+It is worth the time and effort to do different strokes with different sizes of brushes to build branches, petals, leaves, and its stalk.
+Practice favored strokes that you intend to use on your canvas.
+Brush drawing is a dual means of drawing details with color for a polished product.
+Think of it as speed painting.

 Dabbing is the tapping action of paint application from the tip of the brush onto the canvas to create a dot or many dots of color.
 This is an excellent method for learning how to controll small amounts of paint.

 The white dabbing of dots around the edges of the flowers act as an outline to help emphasize the edges.